cheokjiade/twocube---CZ2006-Software-Engineering/README.md

 [Website, Hosted on Amazon EC2](http://twocube1.elasticbeanstalk.com/)

+[Libraries, Envrionment and External Services](https://github.com/cheokjiade/twocube/wiki/Software,-Hardware-and-Libraries-used) that we used and justifications for using them.

 ***
 Hello!
 We are twoCube consisting of the following members
 * Cheok Jia De (cheokjiade)